bbertinc/PSZToolkit/README.md

 ## Summary

 This toolkit contains a set of functions and procedures which aims at helping cosmologists exploit the Planck SZ database.

-## Starting a session

-## Loading a catalog

-## Estimating SZ properties

-## Displaying SZ candidates and results
+The toolkit is provided both in IDL and Python for convenience.
+All functionalities are reproduced in each language.

+## IDL Distribution

-## Saving results
+## Python Distribution